nyu-oop-sp18/class06/README.md

 the caller's scope.
 In this case, we can't use a view bound, but Scala provides a similar short-hand notation to express the existence of implicit type class objects such as `m: Monoid[A]` for a given type `A`.
-We can do this by using a so-called *context bound*.
-A context bound takes the form `A: C` and expresses that for generic type parameter `A` there exists an implicit object of type `C[A]` in the caller's scope and this object will be passed as implicit argument to the generic method (or class).
+This notation is referred to as a *context bound*.
+A context bound takes the form `A: C` and expresses that for the generic type parameter `A` there exists an implicit object of type `C[A]` in the caller's scope and this object will be passed as implicit argument to the generic method (or class) that is parameterized by `A`.

 Here is how we can use a context bound to simplify our implementation of `Concat`: